Abot-Kamay na Pangarap: Legacy

 In September 2023, actress Jillian Ward appeared in the 2023 Philippine television crime drama series Royal Blood in a guest role, portraying the same character she played in Abot-Kamay na Pangarap.
 In October 2023, actor Richard Yap appeared in the 2023 Philippine television drama series Magandang Dilag in a cameo role.
 In April 2024, Ward appeared in the Philippine television action drama series Black Rider.
+In December 2025, Ward appeared in the Philippine television drama series Hating Kapatid.